Denosumab

 Summary of the safety profile

 The most common side effects with denosumab (seen in more than one patient in ten) are musculoskeletal pain and pain in the extremity.
-Uncommon cases of cellulitis, rare cases of hypocalcaemia, hypersensitivity, osteonecrosis of the jaw and atypical femoral fractures (see section Description of selected adverse reactions) have been observed in patients taking denosumab.
+Uncommon cases of cellulitis, rare cases of hypocalcaemia, hypersensitivity, osteonecrosis of the jaw and atypical femoral fractures (see description of selected adverse reactions) have been observed in patients taking denosumab.

 Tabulated list of adverse reactions

-The data in Table 1 below describe adverse reactions reported from Phase II and III clinical trials in patients with osteoporosis and breast or prostate cancer patients receiving hormone ablation; and/or spontaneous reporting.
+The data in table 1 below describe adverse reactions reported from phase II and III clinical trials in patients with osteoporosis and breast or prostate cancer patients receiving hormone ablation; and/or spontaneous reporting.

-The following convention has been used for the classification of the adverse reactions (see table 1): very common (≥1/10), common (≥1/100 to <1/10), uncommon (≥1/1,000 to <1/100), rare (≥1/10,000 to <1/1,000) and very rare (<1/10,000).
+The following convention has been used for the classification of the adverse reactions (see table 1): very common (≥1/10), common (≥1/100 to <1/10), uncommon (≥1/1 000 to <1/100), rare (≥1/10 000 to <1/1 000), very rare (<1/10 000) and not known (cannot be estimated from the available data).
 Within each frequency grouping and system organ class, adverse reactions are presented in order of decreasing seriousness.

 Table 1.
 Adverse reactions reported in patients with osteoporosis and breast or prostate cancer patients receiving hormone ablation: